pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

-The basic idea behind this code is quite simple, actually.
+The basic idea behind this code is actually quite simple.
 In response
 to a resource change event we update the Foo model by either adding/removing
-child elements from the cached bodies or by altogether evicting the
+child elements from the cached bodies or altogether evicting the element's
-element's `Body` from the model cache (with all descendants).
+`Body` from the model cache (with all descendants).

 The test case will now pass.